 Traditional retirement accounts enable you to invest pre-tax money and then pay the piper once you make withdrawals in retirement.
 Meanwhile, Roth accounts allow you to invest money after it’s taxed — and therefore not pay taxes on withdrawals.

 For help determining whether a traditional or Roth account is better for you, check out “Confused by Retirement Accounts?
 Roth, Regular IRAs and 401(k)s Made Simple.”

 You could put all your money in bonds and sleep well at night knowing you’ll probably never lose any of it.
 But with that approach, you’re not going to retire a millionaire either.

 Stocks and real estate are where the money is to be made.
-There is always the risk of the stock or real estate market — or both — crashing.
-Take heart, though, in knowing that stocks and real estate have historically appreciated in the long run and offered higher returns than less risky investments.
+There is always the risk of the stock market or real estate market — or both — crashing.
+Take heart, though, in knowing that stocks and real estate have historically appreciated in the long run and offer higher returns than less-risky investments.